-Research: "The Fjords Were Full of Fish: Environmental Conventions in Landnám Narratives," Twelfth Annual Fiske Conference on Icelandic Studies, Cornell University, June 2, 2017.
+Conference paper: "The Fjords Were Full of Fish: Environmental Conventions in Landnám Narratives," Twelfth Annual Fiske Conference on Icelandic Studies, Cornell University, June 2, 2017.

-Research: "Environmental Justice in Arthurian Romance" (2017, 52nd International Conference on Medieval Studies, Western Michigan University, Kalamazoo MI).
+Conference paper: "Environmental Justice in Arthurian Romance" (2017, 52nd International Conference on Medieval Studies, Western Michigan University, Kalamazoo MI).

 Restoring justice after the harms of injustice is one of the defining plot requirements of literary romance.
 This paper looks into the occurrence in medieval Arthurian romance of a supposedly modern idea of justice: environmental justice.
 In modern ecological thinking, environmental justice has two dimensions.
 One is removing environmental threats to disadvantaged human beings—for example, eliminating lead from drinking water in poor neighborhoods.
 The other is safeguarding the environment by creating and enforcing environmental protection laws, since the environment cannot advocate for itself.
 Environmental activists tend to assume that environmental justice is a modern idea, but in fact it is as old as the recognition of the human impact on the environment., In the Middle Ages, it operated at two levels.
 In practical terms, a well-known medieval example is hunting seasons, intended both to control and guarantee the supply of game.
 At a theoretical level, between the thirteenth and fourteenth centuries, medieval natural philosophers postulated that the natural order depended on a principle of dynamic equilibrium that necessitated preserving the balance of nature.
 To what extent, then, might medieval romance, whose narrative arc is motivated by the desire to restore the balance of justice, show a concern for environmental justice alongside justice for the romance protagonist(s)?
 This paper examines the place of environmental justice specifically in medieval Arthurian romances such as Chrétien’s Perceval and Yvain, together with their Middle English versions; the romances of the Vulgate Cycle; and Malory’s Morte Darthur.